pytorch/pytorch.github.io/_posts/2023-11-16-accelerating-generative-ai.md

 The second is significant time spent on GPU in matrix multiplication (dark green on stream 7 7 above).
 This is common in Transformers.
 We can significantly speed up SAM if we can reduce the amount of GPU time spent on matrix multiplication.

-We can measure the throughput (img/s) and memory overhead (GiB) from out of the box SAM to establish a baseline:
+We can measure the throughput (img/s) and memory overhead (GiB) from out-of-the-box SAM to establish a baseline:

 ![throughput (img/s) and memory overhead (GiB) from out of the box SAM](/assets/images/accelerating-generative-ai/bar_chart_0.png){:style="width:100%;"}